thanos/ExZarr/guides/overview.md

 ### Choosing a Version

+**Use Zarr v3 when (recommended default):**
+- Starting new projects (modern standard)
+- Need unified codec pipeline for flexibility
+- Want improved metadata format with embedded attributes
+- Require sharding to reduce API calls on cloud storage
+- Want dimension names for semantic array axes
+- Working with zarr-python 3.x or other modern Zarr implementations

 **Use Zarr v2 when:**
-- Maximum compatibility with existing tools is required
+- Maximum compatibility with older tools is required
-- Working with Python zarr-python 2.x (stable)
+- Working with legacy Python zarr-python 2.x codebases
-- Sharing data with users on various platforms
+- Sharing data with users on older platforms
-- Compatibility is more important than new features
+- Compatibility with legacy tools is more important than modern features

-**Use Zarr v3 when:**
-- Need sharding to reduce API calls on cloud storage
-- Want dimension names for semantic array axes
-- Require custom chunk grids (irregular chunk sizes)
-- Working in a controlled environment where all tools support v3

 **Migration:**
 ExZarr can read both formats, so migration is gradual.
 Existing v2 arrays can coexist with new v3 arrays.
 See the [V2 to V3 Migration Guide](../docs/V2_TO_V3_MIGRATION.md) for detailed conversion guidance.